NECO registration is to be done before candidates take the examination in their final year of secondary school.

 One is for candidates in their final year in secondary school, and it is called SSCE Internal, while the second one is SSCE External, and this is for candidates (private candidates) who are no longer in the school system.

-In this guide, you will learn about how you can register for NECO and NECO GCE, the procedures, the requirements, and the necessary information.
+In this guide, you will learn about how you can register for NECO and NECO GCE, the procedures, the requirements, and the information.

-NECO Registration Procedure & Guidelines for 2022
+NECO Registration Procedure and Guidelines for 2024

 Ensure you read and understand this procedure and guidelines before embarking on the registration process.

-This process is strictly for school registrar, principals and school owners to read and implement.
+This process is strictly for school registrar, principals, and school owners to read and implement.

 Eligibility for Registration